-The gas release in case of a major leak is primarily composed of methane CH_4 or CO_2 if the gas is ignited.
-In case of an uncontrolled gas release, gas will be released to the atmosphere.
-CH_4 or CO_2 are greenhouse gas and a major gas release will contribute to the global pool of greenhouse gas (see section 6.2.1).
+Natural gas is primarily composed of methane, but also often contains related organic compounds, as well as carbon dioxide, hydrogen sulfide, and other components.
+In case of an uncontrolled gas release, gas will be released to the atmosphere, if the gas is not ignited.
+Methane is a greenhouse gas and is known to influence the climate with a warming effect (see section 6.2.1).

-The impact to climate and air quality from a uncontrolled gas release at the TYRA project is assessed to be of medium intensity, with a transboundary extent and a long-term duration.
-The overall significance of the impact is assessed to be moderate negative.
+The impact to climate and air quality from a uncontrolled gas release at the HALFDAN project is assessed to be of medium intensity, with a transboundary extent and a short term duration.
+The overall impact is assessed to be of moderate negative significance.

-Table 7-4 Potential impacts on climate and air quality related to accidental events at the TYRA project.
+Table 7-4 Potential impacts on climate and air quality related to accidental events at the HALFDAN project.

-Potential impact mechanism Intensity of impact Extent of impact Duration of impact Overall significance of impact Level of confidence Major gas release Medium Transboundary Long-term Moderate negative Low
+Potential impact mechanism Intensity of impact Extent of impact Duration of impact Overall significance of impact Level of confidence Major gas Medium Transboundary Short-term Moderate Low release negative